anhpham2003/league-early-game-analysis/index.md

 ## Baseline Model
 For the baseline model, we used a Logistic Regression classifier to predict game outcomes (result).
 The model includes five features: golddiffat10, xpdiffat10, csdiffat10, firstblood, and side.
 Among these features, golddiffat10, xpdiffat10, and csdiffat10 are quantitative variables that capture early-game economic and resource advantages at 10 minutes.
 Since these variables are already on comparable numeric scales, we applied passthrough preprocessing without additional scaling.
 The remaining two features, firstblood and side, are categorical variables.
 We applied one-hot encoding to these features, dropping the first category to avoid multicollinearity.

 We split the data into training and testing sets using an 80/20 stratified split to preserve the class distribution of the target variable.
-After fitting the model on the training data, the baseline Logistic Regression model achieved an accuracy of 0.622 and an F1-score of 0.618 on the test set.
+After fitting the model on the training data, the baseline Logistic Regression model achieved an **accuracy of 0.622** and an **F1-score of 0.61**8** on the test set.
 These results indicate that the model performs moderately better than random guessing, suggesting that early-game gold, experience, and CS advantages provide meaningful predictive signal for match outcomes.
 However, the overall performance remains limited, highlighting substantial room for improvement through incorporating additional features and exploring more expressive models or hyperparameter tuning in subsequent sections.

 ## Final Model
 In our final model, we introduced two engineered early-game features: `kpa10` and `kda10`.
 The feature `kpa10`, defined as the sum of kills and assists at 10 minutes, captures a player’s early-game participation in team fights and skirmishes, which is especially important for jungle players whose impact often comes from ganks and map pressure rather than lane farming alone.
 The feature `kda10`, defined as